erinprzcom/erinprz/fashion.md

 ---
 layout: fashion
-title: 15 years in fashion...
+title: 15 years in fashion design
+subtitle: Here's some of my faves...
 ---